The Breeze (radio network): History

 The network launched when Play Radio (a combination of two stations in Hampshire) was acquired by Celador along with an additional station in Portsmouth and rebranded as The Breeze on 4 July 2010.
 The individual stations have all operated under various owners, formats and identities, with the stations having launched between 1998 and 1999 as a series of local stations focused on a specified broadcast area.

 In 2011, Celador acquired two Total Star stations in Bristol & Bridgwater, and successfully applied for an FM licence serving the Bath area, and relaunched all stations as The Breeze.
-All local programming is now identical across all licence areas.

-The Breeze is currently based in Torbay, Southampton, Bristol and Basingstoke.
+All local programming later became identical across all licence areas, and The Breeze was based in Torbay, Southampton, Bristol and Basingstoke.

 In February 2019, Bauer Radio acquired Celador Radio stations, including The Breeze.
-The licences for Southampton, Portsmouth and Winchester were sold on to Nation Broadcasting, along with Sam FM (South Coast) which also broadcasts from the Southampton studios, due to the overlap with existing Bauer-owned regional adult-contemporary service Wave 105.
-The other Breeze stations will remain with Bauer.
+The licences for Southampton, Portsmouth and Winchester were sold on to Nation Broadcasting, along with Sam FM (South Coast) which also broadcast from the Southampton studios, due to the overlap with existing Bauer-owned regional adult-contemporary service Wave 105.
+The other Breeze stations remained with Bauer.

-As of July 13, 2020, The Breeze network closed, ahead of Bauer's decision to relaunch the stations as part of its Greatest Hits Radio network.
-They retained their branding but shared the same playlist as Greatest Hits Radio until GHR was fully launched on the former Breeze stations on September 1.
+As of 13 July 2020, The Breeze network closed, ahead of Bauer's decision to relaunch the stations as part of its Greatest Hits Radio network.
+They retained their branding but shared the same playlist as Greatest Hits Radio until GHR was fully launched on the former Breeze stations on 1 September.